 Tastes Like Chicken?

 Art for All

 Head to RiNo, the industrial warehouse and auto body area formerly known as River North, to find the city’s most exciting art spaces, maker spaces, indie fashion houses, and graffiti-adorned alleyways.
-Hit openings at Redline, a nonprofit contemporary art center that is the soul of the neighborhood, take a macrame or piñata-making workshop at River North Workshop Co., or buy some hand-crafted bell bottoms and gemstone jewelry at Meraki Moon.
+Hit openings at Redline, a nonprofit contemporary art center that is the soul of the neighborhood, or buy some hand-crafted bell bottoms and gemstone jewelry at Meraki Moon.
 And then make your way to The Source, a hotel where locals like to hang and where you’ll find a collection of artful restaurants, shops, and a brewery under one roof.

 Let It Linger